-The Elmbridge annual grant provides up to £4,000 for equipment and project costs to support vulnerable groups in the Borough.
-Peers from the voluntary, community and faith sector are invited to apply for funding from 1 November 2018 for the 2019/20 financial year.
+The Elmbridge annual grant provides up to £4,000 for equipment and project costs to support vulnerable groups in the borough.
 Small, medium and large organisations are welcome to apply, with priority given to programmes that support vulnerable groups in Elmbridge.
 Previously, successful grants have been given to projects providing respite breaks to carers, advocacy to families and young people and crime prevention schemes.
 The 2019/20 scheme is now closed, but the next 2020/21 scheme will open on 1 November 2019.
 More information will be available on this page around that time.

-For more information on annual grants please email Voluntary Sector Support or telephone 01372 474543.
+For more information on annual grants please email firstname.lastname@example.org

-The Partnership Fund is currently closed for applications.
+*The Partnership Fund 2019 is now open for applications.*

-The Council was pleased to work in partnership with Walton Charity this year to hold the Partnership Fund 2018 for the third year running.
-We are also pleased to welcome the Elmbridge Community Fund who have also agreed to contribute.
+The Council was pleased to work in partnership with Walton Charity again this year to hold the Partnership Fund 2019 for the fourth year running.
+We are also pleased to welcome Walsingham Care who have also agreed to contribute.

-If you are voluntary organisation and require funding/funding advice please contact Voluntary Action Elmbridge on 01372 463587 or email email@example.com.
+If you are voluntary organisation and require funding/funding advice please contact Central Surrey Voluntary Action on 01372 463587 or email email@example.com.

 Voluntary Sector Forum